cochfarf/nanodegree-movies/README.md

 * media.py (class file)
 * entertainment_center.py

+## How to use
+### To run the web page from IDLE
+1. Open file entertainment_center.py
+2. From the Run menu select "run module" *or* press F5

+### To run the web page from ATOM
+1. Open file entertainment_center.py
+2. Press alt-R

 ### Changes to fresh_tomatoes.py included
 * moving doctype and html above the <head>
 * adding title attributes containing the storyline text to poster images